pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 or Kubernetes
 [Deployments](https://www.pulumi.com/registry/packages/kubernetes/api-docs/apps/v1/deployment/).

-## Migrating Docker images to Docker-Build
+## Migrating Docker images to Docker Build

 If you are already using the [Pulumi Docker] provider to build images there is no action required on your part -- your images will continue to build normally.